-EC382+ International Finance & Economics 3 credits Study the international aspect of economic life, including the theory of international trade; exchange rates, markets and financial institutions; balance of payments; international investments; global environmental economic issues; international commercial treaties and agreements; and the position of the United States in the world economy.
-Prerequisites: EC181; EC182.
+EC382 International Finance & Economics 3 credits Study the international aspect of economic life, including the theory of international trade; exchange rates, markets and financial institutions; balance of payments; international investments; global environmental economic issues; international commercial treaties and agreements;

+and the position of the United States in the world economy.
+Prerequisite: EC180, EC181, EC182, or EC476.

-EC383+ Labor Economics 3 credits
+EC383 Labor Economics 3 credits

 Analyze the economics of employment and the use of human effort in the production of goods and services, including the structure, policies, and problems of labor organizations; collective bargaining practices and problems; regulation of labor by government; wage determination; unemployment; social security; and the functioning of culturally diverse U.S. labor markets.
-Prerequisites: EC181; EC182.
+Prerequisite: EC180, EC181, EC182, or EC476.